LudwigThePig/Pig-Phy/README.md

 # About

+🍝🍝🍝🍝🍝🍝🍝

-Although this is a game and running the repo locally will launch a game, the aim of this project is to develop a 3d game engine.
-This project will be sufficiently complete when I abandon it and start a new repo with all of the things that I have learned in here.
-This is more of a draft than a final product.
+Although this is a game and running the repo locally will launch a game, the aim of this project is not to build a game.
+This repo is a little area to hack around and learn about the fundamentals of game engine development.
+The code herein is poorly written, filled with tech debt, and repetitive.
+There are no state machines or ECS to save you, just one eslint config and the occasional jsdoc comment.

+This project will be sufficiently complete when it is abandoned for a new project that bears any semblance of forethought.

 # Technology